CNAME setup is a manual process available to paid CloudFlare plans only at the Business or Enterprise plan level.

-First, contact CloudFlare with the domain you would like to test CNAME with via our Support site.
+First, contact CloudFlare with the domain you would like to set up via CNAME.

 Use the subject line "CNAME setup <domain>" for faster review.